 The selection and purchasing of supplies, consumable materials and services that influence the quality of environmental testing operations of the laboratory shall be based upon a list, prepared and maintained by the Executive Director or designee, displaying all suppliers from whom the laboratory obtains materials or services required for tests.
 To maintain consistency, facilitate ordering and to ensure correct reagents are used in analyses, individual analytical standard operating procedures (SOP)s state manufacturer and catalog numbers of reagents related to that analysis that have been evaluated.
 These reagents should be the primary, first choice for reagents ordered and used.
 It may be necessary, due to the unavailability of reagents, or for budgetary reasons, to periodically evaluate alternate suppliers of reagents.
-If a new supplier, or an alternate reagent from a current supplier is being considered for use, the analytical SOP, method reference and current NELAC standard must first be reviewed to ensure that the specifications of the reagent meets the requirement of the method (i.e. n-hexane must be used for oil and grease, non-denatured alcohol for microbiology) and the standard.
+Every effort is made to rotate procurement of routine consumable ("micro purchases") across all evaluated suppliers, and to periodically evaluate new suppliers, to ensure equitable and competitive procurement of consumables, consistent with EPA procurement guidance.
+If a new supplier, or an alternate reagent from a current supplier is being considered for use, the analytical SOP, method reference and current NELAC standard must first be reviewed to ensure that the specifications of the reagent meets the requirement of the method and the standard.
 This information may not be described in the item description and the manufacturer may need to be contacted to verify specifications and formulation.
 Purchasing documents containing information describing the materials ordered are prepared by the Executive Director who verifies that materials used comply with specified requirements.
 Purchased consumable materials are not to be used until they have been inspected, calibrated or otherwise verified as complying with any standard specifications relevant to the calibrations or tests concerned.
 Upon receipt of a new, previously unused reagent, the certificate of analysis must be reviewed (procured from manufacturer before use if not automatically supplied) for conformance to the specifications stated by the catalog or manufacturer, as well as the method and NELAC standard.
 Ideally, evaluation of the reagent should be evaluated by performing parallel analyses of quality control samples (laboratory control samples) using the newly procured reagent along with a reagent with an established history of quality.
 For calibration standards for example, this can be performed by using the new standard to calibrate, and using a standard that has been evaluated as a mid-point calibration check.
 The mid-point check should yield a result not greater than 5% difference from the its certified value.
 If this is not possible (i.e. due to the lack of an evaluated standard in stock) at a minimum an initial evaluation of the reagent will consist of cross-checking the certificate of analysis with the specifications in the method.
 A list of suppliers that have been evaluated, along with a description of the reagents evaluated from each supplier, is maintained in the purchase order book and below.
 More details on specific reagents can be found in the "Reagents" section of individual analytical SOPs.